Chhat2206/Retro-Brick-Breaker/README.md

 ### Bonus Class
 - **Modifications:**
   - The class has been moved from the `brickGame` package to `com.brickbreakergame.managers`, indicating a shift in its structural organization within the project.
+    Block type names have been updated from `choco` to `bonusImage` for improved clarity.
   - Renamed from `Bonus` to `BonusManager`, reflecting its enhanced role in managing bonuses in the game.
   - Added a reference to the `Main` class (`private Main main;`), integrating the bonus management more closely with the main game logic.
   - Changed the bonus drawing logic in the `draw()` method, standardizing the bonus appearance with a single image URL instead of random selection.